cirquit/hivemind-multi-cloud/README.md

 Modify the environment variables in [**bin/00-environment-variables.sh**](bin/00-environment-variables.sh) to point to
   * `LAMBDALABS_SECRET_KEY` -

 While we do have scripts to automatically spawn GC/AWS/Azure VMs, they are highly specific to the different vendors project names, how they handle SSH keys and networks.
-We recommend to follow create the following setup and copy the resulting command by yourself.
+We recommend to create the following setup and copy the resulting command by yourself.

 Configure the network to enable ICMP and Ingress TCP 45555.
 Enable Spot Pricing.
 Add at least 30GB of storage space.